 Additionally, we believe that stocks with higher dividends can outperform others.
-In the chart below, Wharton Professor Jeremy Siegel, a senior WisdomTree Advisor, demonstrates that stocks with high and higher dividend yields significantly outperformed the S&P 500 AND the stocks with low and lowest dividends.
+In the chart below, Wharton Professor Jeremy Siegel, a senior WisdomTree Advisor, demonstrates that stocks with the highest dividend yields significantly outperformed the S&P 500 AND the stocks with the lowest dividends.
 We believe weighting by dividends can help to manage valuation risk and magnify the effects that dividends have on risk and return characteristics.

-Source: Professor Jeremy Siegel, The Future for Investors (2005), source updated for 2018 data.
-Uses the S&P 500 universe as of 12/31/18.
-Average annual total returns, 1957–2018.
+Source: Professor Jeremy Siegel, The Future for Investors (2005), source updated for 2020 data.
+Uses the S&P 500 universe as of 12/31/20.
+Average annual total returns, 1957–2020.
 Each stock in S&P 500 is ranked from highest to lowest by dividend yield on December 31 of every year and placed into “quintiles,” baskets of stocks, with 100 stocks in each basket.
 The stocks in the quintiles are weighted by their market capitalization.
 Top and bottom quintiles are shown for simplicity.
 The dividend yield is defined as each stock's annual dividends per share divided by its stock price as of December 31 of that year. p.a.=per annum.
 Past performance is not indicative of future results.
 You cannot invest directly in an index.
 Index performance does not represent actual fund or portfolio performance.
 A fund or portfolio may differ significantly from the securities included in the index.
 Index performance assumes reinvestment of dividends but does not reflect any management fees, transaction costs or other expenses that would be incurred by a portfolio or fund, or brokerage commissions on transactions in fund shares.
 Such fees, expenses and commissions could reduce returns.

 How We Weight by Dividends